Can you imagine the Alhambra palace without water?

 It´s almost impossible to imagine this space without the fountains, pools and water features.
 Many of the decorative elements of this magnificent monument are created or enhanced with water.

 The use of water in the Alhambra palace changed the Sabika hill from a red dusty mound into a lush oasis.
 Construction in this area of the city is thought to have begun as far back as the 9th century.

 Courtyard of the Lions

 Around the 1360´s is when the palace as we know today really begins to develop.
 The Patio de los Leones or Courtyard of the Lions was built then.
-Now this is the most emblematic part of the Alhambra.
+Now the most emblematic part of the Alhambra.
 This fountain is said to represent the heavenly garden of Islam.
 A large bowl sits on twelve lions; each one has its own individual markings and face.
 Underneath the base of Lion´s fountain run four water channels.